How to get the best from your GP

 The image of a kindly looking doctor carrying a black bag and making house calls to patients known for years may be a thing of the past but your GP is still often the first point of contact for you and your family's health.

 Unlike specialist doctors in hospitals, GPs - general practitioners - have a broad range of knowledge.
 Throughout their careers GPs can expect to encounter a far greater range of conditions than any other healthcare professional.
 They are experts in family medicine, preventative care and health education.
-They treat people with multiple and long-term conditions, offer advice on diet and quitting smoking, run clinics, provide vaccinations and carry out simple surgical procedures.
+They treat people with multiple and long-term conditions, offer advice on diet and quitting smoking, run clinics, provide vaccinations and carry out simple surgical procedures, amongst many other things.

 Visits to the GP are free.